Itinerary: Tropea, Capo Vaticano, Santa Domenica di Ricadi

 The region of Calabria, the "foot" of the boot-shaped Italy, is surrounded by two seas, the Tyrrhenian Sea to the west and the Ionian Sea to the east.
 Between these two seas, there is a hilly landscape, covered with forests, fields, small waterfalls, and olive groves alternating with authentic mountain villages.

 The Tyrrhenian coast is known as one of the most beautiful Italian coastlines.
 Tropea lies here, on the "Costa degli Dei" (Coast of the Gods, the part of the coastline that stretches between Pizzo and Nicotera for about 55 kilometers), which features long white sand beaches nestled in unspoiled bays, jagged rocks, small coves accessible only on foot or by boat and crystal clear water.

 This lush area offers some amazing tourist seaside resorts, such as the above-mentioned Tropea, also known as the "Pearl of Calabria", Santa Domenica di Ricadi, Capo Vaticano, and others.

 Tropea, this lovely seaside resort (pic n°1) (pic n°2) consists of two parts: one is the lower part, called "Marina" and it is located on the sea level, while the other one is the upper part of the city built on a rock which ranges from 50 to 61 meters high.
 The historic center of the city is located in this upper part overlooking the sea where you can enjoy stunning views from!

-Tropea is a typical Italian town with many small shops of all kinds, pretty bars, cafes, restaurants and where the local people (and also tourists) like taking a nice walk along the main street, Corso Vittorio Emanuele, or in the main square and heart of the historic center, Piazza Ercole.
-You will also find narrow streets with old arched doors and many historic noble palaces built on the overhanging rocks.
+Tropea is a typical Italian town with many small shops of all kinds, pretty bars, cafes, and restaurants and where the local people (and also tourists) like taking a nice walk along the main street, Corso Vittorio Emanuele, or in the main square and heart of the historic center, Piazza Ercole.
+You will also find narrow streets with old arched doors and many historic noble palaces built on overhanging rocks.